r0bert0brien/git-flow-exercise/walkthrough/1-setup.md

 Fork the source repository:
    1. Visit https://github.com/neiloconnor/git-flow-exercise
-   2. Click the "fork" button, and choose your personal GitHub account if prompted
+   2. Click the "fork" button.
+Untick the checkbox to "Copy the `main` branch only".
+Choose your personal GitHub account if prompted

 Add a contributor:
    1. Read the Github guide on adding collaborators https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository